jkibble/serverless-node-svelte-tailwind/README.md

 - Complete i18n (i10n?) support
 - Use as many high quality 3rd party libraries as appropriate
 - DX is paramount therefore everything has to be as low friction and intuitive to use
+- Reactive down to mobile
+- Everything in a monorepo to make local development easier
 - moar...